Trends in Healthcare Human Resources (Free HIPPA Compliance Checklist)

 Workplace Safety

 In most scenarios, poor patient safety is entirely unintentional.
-But if it results from a failure to follow procedures or low-quality employee training, this is on HR.
+But if it results from a failure to follow procedures or low-quality employee training, this can fall on HR.
 Furthermore, workplace safety often relies on solving other HR challenges in healthcare, including:

 • Hiring